Mobberley railway station: History

-The station was opened on 12 May 1862 by the Cheshire Midland Railway which was absorbed by the Cheshire Lines Committee on 15 August 1867.
-The station passed on to the London Midland Region of British Railways on nationalisation in 1948.
-When Sectorisation was introduced in the 1980s, the station was served by Regional Railways until the Privatisation of British Railways.
+The station was opened on 12 May 1862 by the Cheshire Midland Railway, which was absorbed by the Cheshire Lines Committee on 15 August 1867.
+It passed on to the London Midland Region of British Railways on nationalisation in 1948.
+When sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.

 The station retains many of its original features and buildings, although these have been converted for residential use.

 Facilities

-The station is (like the majority of those on the line) unstaffed and has no ticket machine, so all tickets must be purchased in advance of travel or on the train.
+The station is unstaffed and has no ticket machine, so all tickets must be purchased in advance of travel or on the train.
 The main building is in private commercial use, but there are brick shelters on each platform, along with CIS displays, timetable poster boards and a bike rack on platform 2.
 A pay phone at the entrance can also be used to request train running information.
 Step-free access to both platforms is available via ramps from the level crossing at the Manchester end of the station.

-This retains its staffed signal box.
+The station has retained its staffed signal box.

 Services

-There is an hourly service westbound to Chester and eastbound to Manchester Piccadilly Monday to Saturday.
-On Sundays there is now a two-hourly service to Chester and to Southport via Manchester Piccadilly.
-Mobberley was, until 12 December 2010, a request stop only.
+On Mondays to Saturdays, there is an hourly service westbound to Chester and eastbound to Manchester Piccadilly.
+On Sundays there is now a two-hourly service to Chester and to Southport, via Manchester Piccadilly.
+Until 12 December 2010, Mobberley was a request stop only.